super-heavy-milk/blog/content/posts/go-could-have-been-named-glue.md

 All three of the aforementioned languages suffer from a similar problem - a reliance on a local runtime and local packages.
 Bash, another language I enjoy hacking small scripts in, has the same problem.

 Additionally, it's not just cli tools that can be a problem.
 At a previous job, we had thousands of lines of Jenkins job scripts written in Jenkins-flavored Groovy.
 Guess what happened when the org decided to move to GitHub Actions?

-Yup, all those scripts now had to be backported into, _shudder_, bash-in-yaml.
-What is maddening about the whole thing, is all the code really could have been simplified along the following structure.
+> _Yup, all those scripts had to be backported into bash-in-yaml._

+What is maddening about the whole thing is that all the code could have been simplified into the classic Unix-y structure:

-1. Maybe, take some input from standard in, or read some environment variables.
+1. Take some input from standard in, or read some environment variables.
 1. Do something.
 1. Log to standard err.
-1. Maybe, write to standard out.
+1. Write data for the next thing to consume to standard out.
 1. Exit.

-Had we written those scripts in an actual programming language (you know, with tests, and versioned dependencies), then it might not have been the enormous slice of tech debt that it turned into.
+Had we written those scripts in an actual programming language _(you know, with tests, and versioned dependencies)_, then it might not have been the enormous slice of tech debt that it turned into.

 Even better, if the scripts had been written in Go, then they could have just been static binaries.
-No system dependencies, no runtime, just curl the tarball.
-Hit it with a little `tar xzf` _"e[x]tract zee file"_ and you're good to go.
+No system dependencies, no runtime.
+Just curl the tarball, hit it with a little `tar xzf` _"e[x]tract zee file"_ and you're good to go.